Jeanneret was born in La Chaux-de-Fonds, Switzerland, and began his career after completing education at the advanced course of the Ecole d'Art.

 1924 - Maison Planeix, 24 bis Boulevard, Massena, Paris, France.

 1924 - Pavillon de L'Esprit Nouveau for the 1925 Exposition Internationale des Arts Décoratifs et Industriels Modernes, Paris, France.
 Destroyed in 1926.
-Le Corbusier's ideas, too avant-garde for the times.
-In 1977, an exact replica was built in Bologna, Italy.
-Architects Jose Oubrerie and Giuliano Gresleri were responsible for the renovation.
+Le Corbusier's ideas were considered to be too avant-garde for the times.
+In 1977, an exact replica was built in Bologna, Italy, by architects Jose Oubrerie and Giuliano Gresleri.

 1926 - Worker housing, aka Quartiers Modernes Frugès, located on Rue le Corbusier, Rue Henri Fruges, and Rue des arcades, Pessac, France.
 Commissioned 1924.

 1925 - Villa La Roche and Villa Jeanneret, 8-10 Square du Docteur-Blanche, XVIe arrondissement, Paris, France.
 Commissioned 1923.
 Villa Jeanneret and Villa La Roche are two houses in Paris, designed by Le Corbusier and Pierre Jeanneret and renovated by Charlotte Perriand in 1928.
 The Villa Jeanneret was commissioned by Le Corbusier's brother, Albert Jeanneret, and his fiancée Lotti Raaf.
 It forms part of a joint project with the connected Villa La Roche - the original scheme involved more houses and more clients, but it was only Jeanneret and La Roche that stayed the course and saw their villas built.
 No longer inhabited, they now house the Foundation Le Corbusier Museum and archives.